Blank LabelsCustom Labels

 Here are the requirements you need to know to see if you qualify:

-2. Amazon Brand Registry Enrollment: your brand must be enrolled in Amazon's Brand Registry, which helps verify your intellectual property rights.
-This requires a registered trademark, proof of trademark ownership, and a catalog of your products.
+2. Amazon Brand Registry Enrollment: Your brand must be enrolled in Amazon's Brand Registry, which helps verify your intellectual property rights.
+This requires a registered trademark, proof of ownership, and a product catalog.

 The Amazon Transparency Program offers powerful brand protection but comes with potential inconveniences.
 Knowing these upfront can help you decide whether it’s the right fit for your business.